 Gear can be earned in the Story Mode campaign and during Multiplayer matches.
 Gear isn’t tied to a specific mode, so you can use your Story Mode found gear in Multiplayer and vise versa.

-Gear that you found is not binded with that specific Battleborn hero.
+Gear that you found is not tied to that specific Battleborn hero.
 So if you found a piece of Gear with Orendi you can also use that piece of Gear with all of the other playable characters.

-Gear can boost your stats and abilities but also those of your team members.
+There is also Gear that not just boosts your stats and abilities but also those of your team members.
+For example allies get increased health or shield.

 Yes, you can sell the Gear that you have no use for.
 You will gain a little bit of money from this.
-The feature to trade gear with your friends is currently not present in the game.
+The feature to trade gear with your friends was mentioned during development, but is currently not present in the game.
 This might be a possible update in the future if demand is high enough.

 Although this manor has been discussed at Gearbox there are currently no consumables.
 Loot is earned and it’s yours, so no one-time use Gear.